Dhruv-Batra/Healthy-Hopes/README.md

 Download the repository

-Edit the .env file by changing the DISCORD_GUILD variable to equal the server id
+Edit the .env file by replacing the DISCORD_TOKEN variable's value with your own token obtained through the Discord Developer Portal
 Unzip and navigate to the directory

-Run commands.py
+Run commands.py ex) py commands.py

 Sources:

 https://realpython.com/how-to-make-a-discord-bot-python/
 http://www.pleaselive.org/hotlines/